Since the new MATRIX: RESURRECTIONS movie is in cinemas now...

 Neo runs, Smith pops into a body ahead of him.
 A cool part was when Neo runs

 through an apartment where a mom is making dinner.... and the mom turns into Smith

 and throws a knife at him.

-2) Backdoors - one of the cool ideas in the film that was underused was the backdoors
+2) Backdoors - one of the cool ideas in the second film that was underused were the backdoors

 between programs and sections of programs.
 The idea that there's a hallway that

 connects different places within the Matrix.
 THIS could have been used as a big and